- Borrow & Request

 Primary sources are characterized by their content, regardless of whether they are available in original format, in microfilm/microfiche, in digital format, or in published format.

-For a more detailed explanation on how to locate and use primary sources, you should look at the guide, Using Primary Sources in Your Research
+For a more detailed explanation on how to locate and use primary sources, read this guide, Primary Sources on the Web: Finding, Evaluating, Using

 Legislative history refers to the progress of a bill through the legislative process and to the documents that are created during that process.
 Attorneys, judges, and others often turn to these documents to learn why Congress enacted a particular law or to aid in the interpretation of a law.